Trump brings message of unity to black church

 - He has been criticized throughout his campaign for not reaching out to African-American voters in their communities

-Trump spoke to members of the Great Faith Ministries in Detroit, part of his outreach to what is typically a sizable Democratic voting bloc.
-His visit, however, was marked by protests outside of the church ahead of his arrival.
+Trump spoke to members of the Great Faith Ministries, a nondenominational church in Detroit, part of his outreach to what is typically a sizable Democratic voting bloc.
+His visit, however, was greeted by protests outside of the church ahead of his arrival.

 Sitting in a pew at the front of the congregation, Trump took a selfie with a church member and at one point held up a baby over his shoulders.
 He then addressed the congregation.